Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/starter-kit.md

 --

-This program will always print `Welcome, !` no matter what you write as input...
+This program will always print `Welcome, !` no matter what give as input...

 ---